adkein/textogram/README.md

     55 - 60 :                                                     (0.0)
         >60 : (4)

-Now let me plot it with logarithmic y-axis _just because I can_.
+We can also plot it with logarithmic y-axis.

     $ git log --format=%s | awk '{print length}' | textogram -a 0 -z 60 -n 12 -y log